eProsima/all-docs/source/index.rst

     :target: `eProsima Shape Demo`_

 ---------------------------------
-`eProsima Shape Demo`_
+`eProsima Shapes Demo`_
 ---------------------------------

-Shapes Demo is an application that Publishes and Subscribes to shapes of different colors and sizes moving on a board.
+*eProsima Shapes Demo* is an application that Publishes and Subscribes to shapes of different colors and sizes moving on a board.
 Each Shape conforms its own topic: Square, Triangle or Circle.
 A single instance of the Shapes Demo can publish on or subscribe to several topics at a time.